-The look and feel of funerals is changing.
-These days we find people want to have their say in how the funeral will look.
-There’s no one size fits all.
-We’re learning that people want more involvement, more about the person, more creativity with personal touches – they want the funeral to be meaningful, relevant and true to the life that was lived.
+The look and feel of funerals are changing.
+We see more and more people want to have their say in how the funeral will look.
+There's no one size fits all.
+We're learning that people want more involvement, more about the person, more creativity with personal touches-they want the funeral to be meaningful, relevant and true to the life that was lived.
 They want it to be authentic.

 Funerals can help us say: Thank you.
 I love you.
 I'm lonely without you.
 I'll always remember you.
 You meant a lot to me.